-The purchase price per share of Common Stock purchasable under options granted pursuant to the Plan shall be \$0.10 per share so as to be consistent with the H.C.
-Wainwright & Company placement of shares at \$0.10 per common share.
+The purchase price per share of Common Stock purchasable under options granted pursuant to the Plan shall be \$0.01 per share consistent with the 10 day trading average of share trades in the foregoing period of May 17, 2007 through May 30, 2007 discounted by 15%.
 The purchase price per share of Common Stock purchasable under options granted pursuant to this Plan to a person who owns more than 10 percent of the voting power of the Corporation's voting stock shall not be less than 110 percent of the fair market value of such shares, at the time the options were granted.

 For the purposes of the preceding sentence (a) the employee shall be considered as owning the shares owned directly or indirectly by or for himself, the stock which the employee may purchase under outstanding options and the stock owned, directly or indirectly, by or for his brothers and sisters (whether of the whole or half blood), spouse, ancestors, and lineal descendants and (b) stock owned directly or indirectly, by or for a corporation, partnership, estate, or trust shall be considered as being owned proportionately by of for its shareholders, partners or beneficiaries.
 For all purposes of this Plan, the fair market value of the Common Stock of the Corporation shall be determined in good faith at the time of the grant of any option by decision of the Stock Option Committee.
 In making such determination, the Stock Option Committee shall not take into account the effect of any restrictions on the Common Stock other than restrictions which, by their terms, will never lapse.
 The full purchase price of shares purchased shall be paid upon exercise of the option.
 Under certain circumstances such purchase price shall be subject to adjustment as referred to in Section 10 of this Plan.